-How does a home exchange through sites like Love Home Swap or HomeExchange.com work?
+How does home exchanging through sites like Love Home Swap or HomeExchange.com work?

-If you’re anything like me you are desperate to travel.
-You may also be short on funds after two years of pandemic living.
-Home Exchange lets you travel at very little cost, by staying in other people’s homes.
+If you’re anything like me, you are desperate to travel.
+Like me, you may also be short on funds.
+Or you just want to spend your money on having amazing experiences, not for hotels and Airbnbs.
+Home Exchanging lets you travel at very little cost, by staying in other people’s homes.

 A home exchange means that you agree to swap homes with someone in another part of the world.
 Although it sounds potentially all sorts of dodgy, home swaps are well established.
 They usually run through websites that offer all sorts of checks and protections.